The status quo just isn’t working for you anymore. At your company, that is.

 Now that you know who your audience is, ask their help in writing your change story.
 Involve them early and often.
 How to begin?

 Use your own story to elicit their participation.
 But remember, the most persuasive narratives aren’t always logical.
-Screenwriter Robert McKee in HBR’s “Storytelling That Works” says:
+Screenwriter Robert McKee in HBR’s “Storytelling That Moves People” says:

 “Trying to convince people with logic is tough for two reasons.
 One is they are arguing with you in their heads while you are making your argument.
 Second, if you do succeed in persuading them, you’ve done so only on an intellectual basis.
 That’s not good enough, because people are not inspired to act by reason alone.”